mbcse/TokenTreat/README.md

 2. Claim and Redeem: Recipients can claim the NFTs, unlocking the associated tokens upon claiming.
 3. Burn Expired NFTs: Once the expiration date is reached, any user can burn the expired NFTs via the burn marketplace and receive rewards.

-Visit the TokenTreat platform to create and manage your ephemeral NFTs.
+Visit the EduTreat platform to create and manage your ephemeral NFTs.
 The platform provides a dashboard to track claimable treats, monitor expirations, and manage burns.
 Experience the full functionality by issuing discount coupons, giveaways, and more.

 ## Video Demo
 https://www.loom.com/share/40772a3aeec7438eba60613fa8653669?sid=f1bf9a04-0ea7-4638-8323-38acb9903022